voxpupuli/crafty/docs/how-to-release.md

 git commit -am 'Release v1.0.0' git push origin release-v1.0.0
 ```
-Then open a PR, discuss and mrege.
+Then open a PR, discuss and merge.

 After the merge, as a maintainer on upstream do: